 Assistance animals—either service animals or emotional support animals—are necessary for many individuals to live a more normal and functional life.
-There is, however, a gray area in identifying what is and isn’t an assistance animal that has caused quite a bit of trouble for the residential housing industry.
-Reasonable accommodation requests for assistance animals have spiked during the past 10 years, and those accommodation requests have created a variety of issues for property owners.
+There is, however, a gray area in identifying what is and isn’t an assistance animal.
+This confusion has caused quite a bit of trouble for the residential housing industry.
+Reasonable accommodation requests for assistance animals have spiked recently, creating a variety of issues for property owners.

 According to Fair Housing policy, assistance animals are not pets, and therefore, are not subject to pet fees or deposits.
 This puts property owners and managers in the difficult position of identifying which requests are legitimate and which are not.
 “The overwhelming number of requests that housing providers receive are to allow animals in no-pets buildings, grant exceptions to existing policies on prohibited breeds or weight restrictions, or to avoid paying pet deposits or fees,” according to the National Apartment Association (NAA).

-A lack of clarity in federal law for both service animals and emotional support animals can create loopholes and confusion for residents and property managers alike.
+A lack of clarity in federal law for both service animals and emotional support animals can create loopholes and confusion.
 The greatest chance for misuse at the moment is with emotional support animals.
-Even if the need is legitimate, many residents are obtaining documentation from online providers that are not considered authentic.
+Even with a legitimate need, many residents obtain documentation from inauthentic online providers.

 These practices undermine the original intention of the Fair Housing Act—to help disabled people who legitimately need an assistance animal—while also putting an unfair burden on property owners and managers.
 The Federal Fair Housing Act, the Americans with Disabilities Act, and the Rehab Act (Section 504) protect persons with physical and/or mental disabilities who need an assistance animal.
 These laws directly impact property managers and how they would go about handling pet fees, deposits, and documentation.